 cow creek chapbook prize

 The Cow Creek Chapbook Prize is a poetry chapbook contest brought to you by Pittsburg State University.
 We're open to all styles and subjects.
 As long as the poems challenge and capture the imagination, we want to see them.
 The winning poet will receive $1,000 and 25 author copies.
-The 2025 contest opens February 15 and closes May 15.
+The contest deadline is May 15, 2025.

 Simultaneous submissions are fine, but please let us know if the chapbook is accepted elsewhere.